CoolJim/BegBot/README.md

 **Note:** The script will not start typing again until after 40~50 seconds, as there is a cooldown on the `pls beg` command.
 If it is not typing, please wait a minute or two before reporting it as an issue!

+# Disclaimer (Important)
+We cannot be held responsible for the consequences arising from using this software, including being banned from Dank Memer. **You use this software at your own risk.** We repeat, **You use this software at your own risk**.
+Please do not complain about being banned from Dank Memer or other problems like that, as your issue will be promptly dismissed and closed.